 Figure 2: Cappricia classification metrics in different labelling scenarios (A: Label 1; B: Label 2; C: Label 3) according to different number of important variables as input for PLSDA.

 Figure 2 (A, B and C) compares the different results obtained using different labeling scenarios between the healthy and the diseased classes for Cappricia cultivar.
 As can be observed, the precision metric behaved erratically when Scenario 1 was selected.
 This metric showed high values when less than 13 variables were chosen, but then decreased abruptly with 14 variables; and increased again when 15 variables were chosen.
 This counterintuitive behavior was due to the fact that the precision metric took into account false positives in the denominator, which changed abruptly with different splits.
-In other words, the behavior of the precision metric showed that the data were not uniformly distributed in both classes, when Scenario 1 was chosen.
+In other words, the behavior of the precision metric showed that the data were not uniformly distributed in both classes, when Scenarios 1 and 3 were chosen.

 Another indicator of class balancing was the correlation between the accuracy (blue line) and the balanced accuracy (BA) (orange line).
-When the classes are balanced, these metrics should be almost identical, and their lines will overlap as we can see in Scenario 2 (Figure B).
+When the classes were balanced, these metrics were almost identical, and their lines overlapped as we could see in Scenario 2 (Figure B).
 On the other hand, in Figures 1.
 A and 1.
 C, a clear separation was observed between them, the accuracy was higher than BA.

-High BA values showed that the model performances were good for both classes.
-On the other hand, high Accuracy metric showed that the model performed well in general.
+As a rule, high BA values showed that the model performances were good for both classes.
+On the other hand, high accuracy metric showed that the model performed well in general.
 When using Scenarios 1 and 3, this was the case for the majority classes only.

 It should be mentioned that there are several ways to solve data imbalance.
 One of them is with oversampling (adding samples from the least represented class); or with undersampling (deleting samples from the majority class).
 In the first case, the risk of overfitting increases, since during cross-validation, the same samples that are in the model can be used to validate it; in the second case, important information is removed from the model.